 - How I Scored in the 100th percentile on the MCAT (527) – My Tips & Study Schedule

 - All About the MCAT: How I jumped 16 POINTS in 1 MONTH

 6. The Princeton Review MCAT Prep Course

-Princeton Review is known for offering high-quality, MCAT prep courses.
-Yes, they are a little bit expensive (around $2599), but they also provide discounts enabling you to get $300 off your class.
+Princeton Review is known for offering high-quality MCAT prep courses.
+Yes, they are a bit expensive (around $2599), but they also provide discounts enabling you to get $300 off your class.

 The best thing about this course is that you will have a study manager assigned to you.
-He or she will motivate you to go through the study materials and complete eight full-length online practice tests this is one of the conditions that will allow you to qualify for the 510 the guarantee).
+He or she will motivate you to go through the study materials and complete eight full-length online practice tests.
+This is one condition that will allow you to qualify for the 510 the guarantee).

 You’ll also need to attend online classes, complete diagnostic tests, go through customized homework assignments, and complete a 21-hour psychology and sociology online module.
 As an extra, you’ll also get all of TPR’s MCAT review books and sessions with a med school admissions expert.
 All of this makes it an attractive course for those who can afford it.

 If you are an auditory learner, there is no better way to absorb MCAT review content than by listening to audiobooks and podcasts.

 As of today, you can find a great audio review for the MCAT on Audible (it’s an audiobook platform from Amazon).
 If you don’t have an account yet, you can set one up for free and get two audiobooks for starters which is a great deal.